Church Life Weekly Newsletter

 Worship – Contact Kim Neri or Carol Provenzano

-Acolytes – Contact Tim Neri or or Mike Provenzano
+Acolytes – Contact Tim Neri or Mike Provenzano

 Ushers – Contact Mike Provenzano or Carol Provenzano